shmoergh/moduleur/modules/06-utils-output/README.md

 1. Turn drive all the way down
 2. Use RV_LINE_OUT_LVL1 trimmer on the Core board to set the maximum output level.
 You typically want to set it so that it works well with external gear on line level.
 [More info about line level values](https://en.wikipedia.org/wiki/Line_level)

+### Selecting between line out or headphones out

+You can use the main output to connect to line out or headphones out using the JP1 jumper on the Core board.

+**⚠️ Use stereo cable on the output if you're using headphones** The output is dual-mono, which means that the right and left channel are connected.
+If you use a mono cable for the output then you'll esentially ground both output channels.

 <br>

 ## Photos